kazvorpal/scp/README.md

 # Coding test for SCP.
 No relation.

-Because Heroku sucks, run express locally to serve the weather json on localhost port 8080, and then load index.html directly in the browser like file://[path]/index.html
+Run  weather.js express locally, to serve the weather json on localhost port 8080, and then load index.html directly in the browser like file://[path]/index.html

 The demo is therefore coded using jsonp instead of plain json, to get around the poor implementation that is CORS.